nzhang7/2019-coding-exercises/README.md

 ## Introduction

+You can find me all alone in the Introduction folder.

+## Required Question 2

-You can find me all alone in the introduction folder.
+You can find me all alone in the Coit Tower folder.

 ## Required Question 3